dvirtz/modern-cpp/slides/13_constexpr/constexpr.md

 }
 ```

-Note: for non-constexpr variables, the compile can choose whether to compute the initial value at compile time or run time
+Note: for non-`constexpr` variables, the compile can choose whether to compute the initial value at compile time or run time

 ---